Efficient-market hypothesis: Theoretical background

 which implies that the log of stock prices follows a random walk (with a drift).

 Although the concept of an efficient market is similar to the assumption that stock prices follow:

 which follows a martingale, the EMH does not always assume that stocks follow a martingale.

 Empirical studies

 Research by Alfred Cowles in the 1930s and 1940s suggested that professional investors were in general unable to outperform the market.
 During the 1930s-1950s empirical studies focused on time-series properties, and found that US stock prices and related financial series followed a random walk model in the short-term.
 While there is some predictability over the long-term, the extent to which this is due to rational time-varying risk premia as opposed to behavioral reasons is a subject of debate.
-In their seminal paper, Fama, Fisher, Jensen, and Roll (1969) propose the event study methodology and show that stock prices on average react before a stock split, but have no movement afterwards.
+In their seminal paper, propose the event study methodology and show that stock prices on average react before a stock split, but have no movement afterwards.